Free As A Bird: Interview With Barry Purves

 However, Barry Purves had to move to Hollywood for his animation work in Tim Burton's Mars Attacks!
 (1996).
 "I had a wonderful experience, working in Hollywood with the best of people.
-It was an odd experience, since they eventually decide to go with computers rather than puppets.
+It was an odd experience since they eventually decide to go with computers rather than puppets.
 But Tim Burton is so busy.
-After Alice in the Wonderland, he has just started pre-production for a stop-motion puppet movie"
+After Alice in Wonderland, he has just started pre-production for a stop-motion puppet movie"

-The stop-motion animation process is painstaking, since in reality puppets are placed in different positions for each frame (24 frames per second).
+The stop-motion animation process is painstaking since in reality puppets are placed in different positions for each frame (24 frames per second).
 With the rapid frame movement, the eye has the illusion of puppet movement.

 "Let me give you an example.
 This afternoon I'll work with a group, a good bunch, and we'll do a short scene with silhouette puppets sitting down, and the phone will ring and they will go and answer the phone.
 My whole thing is showing the thought process.
 I want to see them hearing the phone, getting up very beautifully, and I want them to know who's at the end of the phone.
 It' all about performance".

-His next film, Feather [sic: now Plume] will be like a music and dance monologue: one puppet alone in a spotlight, and no sets.
+His next film, 'Feather' [sic: now 'Plume'] will be like a music and dance monologue: one puppet alone in a spotlight, and no sets.
 The puppet with elaborate wings is being made at the moment (it takes 12 weeks).
 Furthermore, they shoot in France, not England.
-"Two big animation studios in Britain folded last years (they now use CGI for children's animation).
+"Two big animation studios in Britain folded last year (they now use CGI for children's animation).
 I found funding from a French company, so, I'm moving to France in the summer for 4 months.
 Another French company is also responsible for the DVD edition of my films" (Available from Amazon.fr)I am obsessed with the human body transformed with animal heads and bird heads.
 It is a shorthand for the art of animation.
 By putting a character with a bird head on, it says something about that person that they don't realize or were able to express.

-He directed an abridged version (30') of Verdi's Rigoletto.
+He directed an abridged version (30') of Verdi's 'Rigoletto'.
 Would he like to direct a feature film opera?
 "Let me come to Athens and direct an opera with real people.
 I'll do it.
 I do a lot of stage but is not enough for me.
 I love Verdi" he admits with almost childlike enthusiasm.
 He is excited enough that a retrospective of his work is shown at the 5th Animfest in Athens (11-14 March).

-He is also excited about other directors' work with stop-motion, being either Adam Elliott's unconventional friendship of Mary and Max ("it made me cry in the end") or even the CGI alien characters and the father-son relationship in District 9.
+He is also excited about other directors' work with stop-motion, being either Adam Elliott's unconventional friendship with Mary and Max ("it made me cry in the end") or even the CGI alien characters and the father-son relationship in District 9.

 Barry Purves' puppetry art is not realistic and conventional, and it sometimes hinges on the symbolic.
-But, as himself notes, "It would be a shame to make all those beautiful puppets and then just let them talk.
+But, as he notes, "It would be a shame to make all those beautiful puppets and then just let them talk.
 Let's do something different with them."
 As you like it.

 Update 2018: Since the interview, Barry Purves has completed his Plume.
-Watch his National Science and Media Museum festival interview: